Why the electric guitar is made to be modified and what you should do now

 Subscribe to Mixdown Magazine

-Why guitars are made to be modified and what you should do now
+Why the electric guitar is made to be modified and what you should do now

 guitar modifications